 There are rewards for 100% attendance.

-If your child in unable to attend the Academy for any reason you should telephone Mrs Rigby on 01942 511987 or on the direct line 01942 776190 to inform her of the reason.
+If your child in unable to attend school for any reason you should telephone Mrs Unsworth on 01942 776190 to inform her of the reason.
 You are able to record this on answer phone.
 If a pupil is absent and we haven’t received an explanation this will trigger an automated truancy call.

-The Attendance & Family Welfare Officer, Mrs Rigby, monitors attendance closely and will contact parents if there are concerns with a pupils’ attendance.
-If these cannot be rectified we contact the local School Attendance Enforcement Team for support.
+The Attendance Team monitor attendance closely and will contact parents if there are concerns with a pupils’ attendance.
+If these cannot be rectified we will contact the local School Attendance Enforcement Team for support.

 Pupils who arrive after 8.30am in the morning will be marked late.
 Any pupil who is late in the morning or to any lesson in the day will be kept behind at the end of the day for 10 minutes.
 Pupils who are late persistently will be interviewed by the Head of Hall to try to find solutions to the problem.